Technology and Active & Assisted Living (AAL)

 Living independently for longer

 The team of the IKOA-FHS can support companies from the outset in developing their technological innovations in line with both the market and the needs of the users.
-The quality and validity of our research is ensured by testing and developing products with the elderly in our Living Labs on the basis of sound social science expertise, as well as by cooperating with other institutes of the FHS St.Gallen in the areas of technology and business.
+The quality and validity of our research is ensured by testing and developing products with the older adults in our Living Labs on the basis of sound social science expertise, as well as by cooperating with other institutes of the FHS St.Gallen in the areas of technology and business.